How Many People Use PayPal? 20+ PayPal Statistics for 2026

 (Business of Apps)

-Given that the eCommerce industry has continued to grow since then, millions of users will now complete far more than 40, meaning the average person will now use PayPal on a roughly weekly basis.
+Given that the eCommerce industry has continued to grow since then, millions of users will now complete far more than 40, meaning the average person will now use PayPal on a weekly basis.

 PayPal is installed on over two-thirds of all smartphones.